Max Kepler Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.88 team ERA ranks fifth across all league pitching staffs.
+- The Guardians have a 3.86 team ERA that ranks sixth across all league pitching staffs.

-- Guardians pitchers combine to surrender 142 home runs (1.1 per game), the fifth-fewest in baseball.
+- The Guardians give up the fourth-fewest home runs in baseball (146 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.